 “Let’s play with it.”

 “Antoine, no!” protested Greg.
-The stout, gawky raccoon fumbled with his glasses.
+The stout raccoon looked to his other friends and classmates for support through wire-rimmed glasses.
 “We’re going to get into trouble.”

 “See?
 Vincent agrees.
-We’re already in detention, and if Professor Dalton comes back and you’re messing around with the training scepter we’re going to get expelled!”
+We’re already in detention.
+If Professor Dalton comes back and you’re messing around with the training scepter we’re going to get expelled!”

-“Don’t be such a wet blanket,” said Aryana, the pretty red-fox seated next to Vincent.
-“No one is going to get expelled.”
+“Don’t be such a spoilsport,” said Aryana, the red-furred vixen seated next to Vincent.
+“No one is getting expelled.”

-“She’s right,” added Antoine, the lithe red-fox, as he lifted the training scepter off Professor Dalton’s desk.
-“No one ever got expelled for a spot of fun.”
+“She’s right,” added Antoine.
+The bright-eyed red-fox lifted the training scepter off Professor Dalton’s desk.
+“We’re just having some fun.”

 “Fun?”
-Greg frowned.
-“Professor Dalton explicitly warned us not to, and there’s nothing fun about this much detention.”
+Greg scowled at Antoine.
+“There’s nothing fun about this much detention.”

 Antoine grinned.
-“See?
-That’s what grown-ups do.
-They tell you not to have fun.
-And what’s more fun than magic?
+“Adults never want you to have fun because they want to keep the magic all to themselves.
 Besides, it’s the training scepter, right?
-Let’s just call this some… extra-curricular practice.
+Let’s just call this…practice.
 They won’t find out if no one tells them.”

 “But they always find out!” whined Greg.
 “That’s why we’ve been in detention every day this week!”